sarabehnamian/Origins-of-Ancient-Eurasian-Genomes/steps/Readme.txt

 STEP3 - Predicting 'merge.8.Q' data file
 ---------------------------------------------------------
-In this step, TPS is used (TestingTPS.ipynb) to predict merge.8.Q, the output of ADMIXTURE.
+In this step, TPS is used (TPS(running).ipynb) to predict merge.8.Q, the output of ADMIXTURE.
 Only the first 961 rows are of interest and are the input for TPS.
-To run TestingTPS.ipynb, merge.8.Q or your desired input and the model (random_model.pkl) must be in the same directory as they are now.
+To run TPS(running).ipynb, merge.8.Q or your desired input and the model (random_model.pkl) must be in the same directory as they are now.